Apply for EU approval when handling products of animal origin

 Service description

-You may only commence the activity requiring approval after approval has been granted.
-The procedure is application-based.
-We will conduct an on-site inspection to check whether the food law requirements are met.
+You may not begin the activity requiring a license until the license has been granted.
+The process is application-based.
+We will conduct an on-site inspection to verify that the requirements under food safety regulations have been met.

-There are some complicated exceptions to the licensing requirement (e.g., primary production, retail trade in certain cases).
-It is therefore advisable to check with the relevant city or district administrative authority.
+There are some complex exceptions to the licensing requirement (e.g., primary production, retail trade in certain cases).
+It is therefore advisable to inquire with the competent municipal or district administrative authority.

-The licensing decision does not affect any other necessary permits, such as building permits, immission control permits, etc. This depends on the specific individual case.
-Please check with the competent authority.
+The licensing decision does not affect any other necessary permits, such as building permits, environmental protection permits, etc. This depends on the specific individual case.
+Please inquire with the relevant authority.

 The following food businesses require EU approval, regardless of whether they operate only domestically or also within the EU: